-It is impossible to be completely sure of the physical side of things with any hybrid breed due to the way in which the weight of particular genes cannot be measured.
+It is impossible to be completely sure of the physical side of things with any hybrid breed due to how the weight of particular genes cannot be measured.

-That being said, there are certain physical traits that tend to be quite common with the Golden Saint.
+That being said, certain physical traits tend to be quite common with the Golden Saint.

 In general, the Golden Saint will have the body of the St Bernard while their head and face is closer to that of the Golden Retriever.

-Their coat is also rather large and long, and they will shed on a regular basis.
+Their coat is also rather large and long, and they will shed regularly.

-With their head, they have large, floppy ears which seems to go against the more powerful jawline that is typical of the breed.
+With their head, they have large, floppy ears that seem to go against the more powerful jawline that is typical of the breed.

 With their coat, it does come in a range of colors, including brindle, and its density is pretty amazing.
 From a maintenance point of view, you need to brush them at least three times per week.